 Hakata Ramen (no. 177) – casual ramen bar

 On a cold winter's night, what better comfort food than a steaming bowl of ramen?
-Hakata's ramen is just as satisfying during warmer climes and it's busy most evenings.
-They don't take reservations but you can have a drink in the basement bar while you wait (I often have a yuzu cocktail but there's a great saké list too).
+Hakata's ramen is just as satisfying during warmer climes and it's busy most nights.
+They don't take reservations but you can have a drink in the basement bar while you wait (I like the yuzu cocktail but there's a great saké list too).
 It's a casual eatery and the turnover is relatively swift so don't be put off by a long wait time.
 The ramen is delicious – flavoursome and comforting – and there are various vegan and gluten-free options too.

 Cafe Murano (no. 184) – Angela Hartnett's neighbourhood Italian

-I've been to all of Angela Hartnett's trio of Cafe Muranos (Murani?) but my local on Bermondsey Street is the one I frequent most.
-Whether you order one of the simple but refined pasta dishes or one of the secondi, like my favourite chicken Milanese – or both, if you have a bigger appetite than I do! – you'll be sure to enjoy the quality of the ingredients and cooking.
-With its airy, elegant interiors, the Bermondsey restaurant is a great spot for people-watching, and there's also a good-value lunch and pre-theatre menu and it's a good choice for brunch.
+I've been to all of Angela Hartnett's trio of Cafe Muranos (Murani?) but my local on Bermondsey Street is the one I visit most.
+Whether you order a simple but refined pasta or one of the secondi, like my favourite chicken Milanese – or both, if you have a bigger appetite than I! – you'll be sure to enjoy the quality of the ingredients and cooking.
+With airy, elegant interiors, the Bermondsey restaurant is a great spot for people-watching.
+There's a good-value lunch and pre-theatre menu and it's a good brunch choice.

 Pizarro (no. 194) – José Pizarro's eponymous Spanish restaurant

-WatchHouse (no. 199) – locally roasted speciality coffee
+WatchHouse (no. 199) – locally roasted specialty coffee

 Sentosa (no. 208) – Malaysian & Singaporean cuisine

 The street food was one of the biggest highlights of my visit to Malaysia and Singapore in 2019 so I was very happy when Sentosa opened up last year.
 I've been several times now and the food and service have always impressed.
-My particular favourite dishes are the Hainanese chicken rice (I prefer the poached chicken to the crispy version) and char kway teow, a delicious stir-fried noodle dish with seafood.
-It's usually bustling of an evening and although there's not usually too long a wait for a table, you can also call them to book a table.
+My favourite dishes are the Hainanese chicken rice (I prefer the poached chicken version) and char kway teow, a delicious stir-fried noodle dish with seafood.
+It's usually bustling of an evening and although there's not usually too long a wait for a table, you can also call them to book.

 Flour & Grape (no. 214) – handmade pasta and Italian wine